agombolay/ribose-map/README.md

      ```

 3. **Install MiniConda and software dependencies**:
-     .sh and .yaml files are located in /ribose-map/lib
+     Note: .sh and .yaml files are located in /ribose-map/lib

      1. Install MiniConda and source .bashrc:
         Follow prompts to install Miniconda and add it to PATH